Table of Contents

 The point of positive-discrimination is that it is discriminatory towards Chinese workers, in the sense that it presupposes that the average Chinese worker deliberately or willingly seeks to burn the 3am oil but not out of necessity and not by being coerced to do so (in reality, sweatshops, poor working conditions, and various other factors are being brushed over; as a practical instance thereof, the 966 working hour system).

-How Countries Cheat using Country metrics
+How Countries Cheat using Country Metrics

 The data reported by a country is accepted by auditors mostly on good faith without any realistic possibility to verify whether the data has not been tampered with or has been outright faked.